 This is the part of the marketing process where most mistakes are made.
 Unknown prospects sometimes mail tapes directly to schools like USC, Georgia or Notre Dame.
 You should at least have a few offer from smaller colleges (Div.
 II, IAA) before targeting the “big boys.”
 While there is nothing wrong with big dreams, there is a method to the recruiting madness: Start off with the smaller schools and build leverage from there.
 [Note: Bigger schools aren't necessarily better than smaller schools.
 You have to find the school -- regardless of size -- that is the best fit for you academically, athletically, socially, etc.]

-For each 10 tapes you send out, five should go to schools you think you are too good to play for; three should go to schools you think you could play for, and two should go to schools you dream of playing for.
+For each 10 emails you send out, 4-5 should go to schools you think you are too good to play for; 2-3 should go to schools you think you could play for, and 2-3 should go to schools you dream of playing for.
 If you get an offer from Shorter College, then West Georgia or Morehouse may be willing to look at your film, and then Georgia Southern and Georgia State, and so forth.